 Systemic Risk Safeguards for Central Clearing Counterparties

-The authors of this project have tackled a large and complex issue that stands in the foreground of the Dodd-Frank policy agenda.
+The authors of this project have tackled a large and complex issue that stands at the forefront of the Dodd-Frank policy agenda.
 Dodd-Frank mandates a much larger role for central counterparties (CCPs) to handle the clearing and settlement of derivative transactions that historically were largely traded and cleared on a bilateral basis.
 Putting many eggs in a single basket clearly elevates the need to watch the basket.
 The authors of this project dissect various sources of capital that underlay a generic CCP, and then run a series of simulations subjecting the CCP to stress conditions in order to assess how many layers of the risk waterfall are impacted under different stress scenarios.

 Corporate Risk Management Experiences During the 2008 Crisis

-The project addressed how various firms, most of which were in the food sector and therefore heavily exposed to commodity price changes, responded to the financial turbulence of the 2008 crisis.
+The project addressed how various firms—most of which were in the food sector and therefore heavily exposed to commodity price changes—responded to the financial turbulence of the 2008 crisis.
 The authors developed a common template of data, narrative, tables and charts to include for each of the seven companies in the sample.
 The sample included companies headquartered in the USA and Latin American, some primarily privately owned and others publicly held, and so offered a reasonable cross section of firms, some of which managed their way through the multitude of risks in the crisis and others of which succumbed by having to take on substantial new debt or bankruptcy.

 See some other examples here.